hsuyumin/hsuyumin.github.io/_pages/publications.md

 Keywords: centralization, elite capture, public service provision, DID

+## Institutions and Democratization in Right-Wing Dictatorships (with Jennifer Gandhi and Dulce Manzano) (Under Review)

 ## Organized Labor as Obstacles to Redistribution: Inequality, Dualization and Redistributive Spending in Developing Countries
 ### Paper presented at APSA 2016; MPSA 2016.